The Director is responsible for all agency operations in support of the Board.

 In 2004, Judge Graddick was appointed to be a Circuit Judge in Mobile County by the Governor and later elected and re-elected to two six-year terms (unopposed).
 He served as the 13th Judicial Circuit’s Presiding Judge until he stepped down from the Bench in 2017.

-Mobile’s Mayor appointed him his Senior Judicial Advisor and Director of Courts, where he has been responsible for a dramatic restructure and reform of the City’s justice system.
+Mobile’s Mayor appointed him Senior Judicial Advisor and Director of Courts, where he was responsible for a dramatic restructure and reform of the City’s justice system.